Can You Link Up With Treewidth?: Abstract

 \section{Abstract}

-A central result of Marx [ToC~'10] proves that there are $k$-vertex graphs $H$ of maximum degree $3$ such that $n^{o(k /\log k)}$ time algorithms for detecting colorful $H$-subgraphs would refute the Exponential-Time Hypothesis (ETH).
+In a fundamental paper in parameterized complexity theory, Marx [ToC~'10] constructed $k$-vertex graphs $H$ of maximum degree $3$ such that $n^{o(k /\log k)}$ time algorithms for detecting colorful $H$-subgraphs would refute the Exponential-Time Hypothesis (ETH).
 This result is widely used to obtain almost-tight conditional lower bounds for parameterized problems under ETH.

-Our first contribution is a new and fully self-contained proof of this result that further simplifies a recent work by Karthik et al.\ [SOSA 2024].
-Towards this end, we introduce a novel graph parameter, the linkage capacity $\gamma(H)$, and show with an elementary proof that detecting colorful $H$-subgraphs in time $n^{o(\gamma(H))}$ refutes ETH.
-Then, we use a simple construction of communication networks credited to Bene\v{s} to obtain $k$-vertex graphs of maximum degree $3$ and linkage capacity $\Omega(k / \log k)$, avoiding the use of expander graphs.
-We also show that every graph $H$ of treewidth $t$ has linkage capacity $\Omega(t / \log t)$, thus recovering the stronger result of Marx~[ToC~'10] with a simplified proof.
+We give a new and fully self-contained proof of this result that further simplifies a recent work by Karthik et al.\ [SOSA 2024].
+In our proof, we introduce a novel graph parameter of independent interest, the \emph{linkage capacity} $\gamma(H)$, and show that detecting colorful $H$-subgraphs in time $n^{o(\gamma(H))}$ refutes ETH.
+Then, we use a simple construction of communication networks credited to Bene\v{s} to obtain $k$-vertex graphs of maximum degree $3$ and linkage capacity $\Omega(k / \log k)$, avoiding arguments involving expander graphs, which were required in previous papers.
+We also show that every graph $H$ of treewidth $t$ has linkage capacity $\Omega(t / \log t)$, thus recovering a stronger result shown by Marx~[ToC~'10] with a simplified proof.

-Additionally, we obtain new tight lower bounds for certain types of patterns by analyzing their linkage capacity.
-For example, we prove that almost all $k$-vertex graphs of polynomial average degree $\Omega(k^{\beta})$ for some $\beta > 0$ have linkage capacity $\Theta(k)$, which implies tight lower bounds for such patterns $H$.
-As an application of these results, we also obtain tight lower bounds for counting small induced subgraphs having a certain property $\Phi$, improving bounds from [Roth et al., FOCS 2020].
+Additionally, we obtain new tight lower bounds on the complexity of colorful subgraph detection for certain types of patterns by analyzing their linkage capacity: We prove that almost all $k$-vertex graphs of polynomial average degree $\Omega(k^{\beta})$ for $\beta > 0$ have linkage capacity $\Theta(k)$, which implies tight lower bounds for finding such patterns $H$.
+As an application of these results, we also obtain tight lower bounds for counting small induced subgraphs having a fixed property $\Phi$, improving bounds from, e.g., [Roth et al., FOCS 2020].